This article originally appeared in the June 2017 issue of E-Scrap News. Subscribe today for access to all print content.

 More bright ideas

-Apart from the developments noted above that involve a large cross section of the electronics industry, a variety of projects from individual groups show potential for innovation and new solutions to maximize the responsible management of all the types of devices on the market today.
+Apart from the developments noted above that involve a large cross section of the industry, a variety of projects from individual groups show potential for innovation and new solutions to maximize the responsible management of all the types of devices on the market today.

 For example, earlier this year, Arrow Electronics sponsored a case study competition for Denver-area college students to bring new technology ideas to production.
 Following on the model of reaching college students to help solve technology issues, Arrow is partnering with Colorado State University to develop a cross-discipline course on electronics recovery to help bring new solutions and perspectives to electronics reverse supply chains.